-So accustomed are they to near misses, Leverkusen fans certainly won’t be counting their chickens quite yet, but the Dutchman has led them to their first domestic cup final since that loss to Werder 11 years ago, while they are still in Europa League contention following a 3-1 victory over Rangers in the first leg of their Round of 16 tie.
+So accustomed are they to near misses, Leverkusen fans certainly won’t be counting their chickens quite yet, but the Dutchman does know what it takes to reach the final of the Europa League, having got their with former club Ajax in 2017, and they are right in contention following a 3-1 victory over Rangers in the first leg of their Round of 16 tie.

 Bosz steered Die Werkself to a 1-0 victory over Mainz on Matchday 34, giving the 56-year-old a win ratio (58.8 per cent) that is bettered only by Sascha Lewandowski (60 per cent) among all his predecessors with more than seven games under their belt.

 Bosz’s record reads: P51, W30, D7, L14.
 For comparison, Lewandowski’s was P45, W27, D11, L7, while Klaus Topmöller - the man who came so close to that 2002 clean sweep - won 47 per cent of his games and left Leverkusen with a record of P55, W26, D11, L18.